learn-co-curriculum/the-web-is-made-of-strings/README.md

 document that the browser used to "render" the website.

 Let's peek behind the scenes of two of our favorites websites to see how they are built.
-Wikipedia and Google.
+Wikipedia and StackOverflow.

 ## Seeing the Text Underneath